rsyncOSX/RsyncUIBuilt/content/post/RsyncUIBuilt.md

 +++
 author = "Thomas Evensen"
-title = "RsyncUI - how is it built" date = "2024-02-22"
+title = "RsyncUI - overview"
+date = "2024-02-22"
 tags = ["Overview"]
 categories = ["Overview"]
 lastmod = "2024-02-22"
 +++
 RsyncUI is a pure *SwiftUI*  and Swift based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.
-RsyncUI is signed and notarized by Apple.
-This web is an overview of the main components of RsyncUI.
 The development of RsyncUI has been an evolving process.
 The open source community has been and still is a great resource for ideas and how to solve issues.
+The SwiftData version of RsyncUI is developed, but not released as a dmg file.

 | App      | Storage  | Lines of code | Swift files | Version 1.0 |
 | ----------- | ----------- |   ----------- | -------- | -------- |
 | RsyncUI  | JSON files |  about 13.3K     | about 162       | 6 May 2021 |
 | RsyncUI  | SwiftData |  about 11.7K     | about 137       | February 2024 |

-The SwiftData version of RsyncUI is developed, but not released as a dmg file.

-# A few words about the code

-Even though I am an educated IT person, most of my professional work has been as an IT manager and not a developer.
-Most of my coding experience is with private projects such as RsyncOSX and RsyncUI.
-Google is and has been a great resource for research and advice on how to solve specific problems.
-Reading about other developers code and discussions is always valuable input for me.
-The MVC pattern and single source of truth are important patterns for both apps.
-I have also tried to use all Apple Frameworks, utilizing most of the required built-in functions.
-And even if there are many lines of code in both apps, I have tried to write as little code as possible.
-So if you are looking at my code, keep this in mind: my code is only one of many solutions.

-I also believe there is no right or wrong in development.
-Each developer and team chooses their way to develop based on their skills and what they want to achieve.
-I know my own code, and I have no issues understanding what my code is doing.
-And as times go on, in my opinion, I make changes to the code for the better.
-I also fully understand that other developers might have some issues understanding my code.

-What I also experience is how my own understanding of OO, declarative programming, Swift and SwiftUI is growing.
-I would never write code today, as I did when I commenced my project in 2015 to learn Swift.
-But still, I am not a professional programmer, and there are several topics within Swift and SwiftUI that I do not understand.
-But I am capable of learning; if I spend enough time on a topic, there is a good probability that I will get the idea.
+# Why this site

+RsyncUI is by no means an advanced or complicated application.
+But it is a pure SwiftUI and Swift based application, and learning about both languages has been and still is fun.
+And writing about the development is also fun.
+So there are no deeper thoughts about this web.
+There are many developers out there writing about SwiftUI, discovering new features, and how to use them.
+I am reading some of this myself, and this web is more about how I use SwiftUI features.

 # Why not App Store